 Human Trafficking Awareness: What Parents and Guardians Need to Know

 Throughout your child’s life, you’ve taught them how to be safe.
 You’ve explained that they shouldn’t microwave aluminum foil, play with matches, or bike down a huge hill without wearing their helmet.
 But human trafficking awareness might not be a part of your safety lessons.
 That makes sense, really.
-It’s almost too horrible to imagine that your child — or any child, for that matter — might be at risk of being in such a horrifying situation.
+It’s almost too horrible to imagine that your child — or any child, for that matter — might be a victim of child trafficking.
 But it happens far more often than you might think.
+However, there are things you can do to keep your child safe, but first, what is child trafficking?
+Child trafficking is the recruitment, illegal procuring, and relocating of children, usually with the purpose of forced labor or sexual exploitation.

 It can feel overwhelming to try to address such a scary issue, but with the right information and resources, you can be better equipped to help protect your child.
-Here’s what you need to know to help prevent children from being trafficked.
+Here’s what you need to know to help prevent child trafficking.

 Human Trafficking Awareness: What You Should Know